guillaumeteillet/technicalTestForACompany-Service-Endpoint/README.md

-# Service Endpoint : Technical Test for Checkout.com
+# Service Endpoint : Technical Test for a company

 ### Test